scott45/Helm-structure-secrets/README.md

 This plugin enables us to encrypt and decrypt secrets.
 Helm secrets uses KMS keys to achieve that.

-Note how I organize the the charts and environments.
+Note how I organize the the charts and environments